ns-r/ns-links/content/vocations/transport.md

       - Theory lessons on using the MOPP suit
       - Suiting up in MOPP4 and doing 5BX in a room full of tear gas

-Apart from the above, you will have PT thrice a week, and an IPPT on the last week.
+Apart from the above, there's PT thrice a week, and an IPPT on the last week.

 The UIP is **stay-in**, without nights out.
-You will likely have to march to the cookhouse and back.
+Marching is required.

 ### Unit

-After the UIP, you are posted to your unit.
-If you're in Transport Hub East (a transport battalion), you can be posted to either Seletar camp, Selarang camp, Bedok camp, Nee Soon camp, or Tekong (BMTC).
-Similarly, there are 3 other transport battalions.

-You will still stay-in, but you will **nights out** on Tuesdays and Thursdays.
+NSFs get posted to a unit (**transport node**) after the UIP.
+Transport units give **nights out** every Tuesday and Thursday.
+Once in unit, they will be put on the waitlist for the driving course.

 ### Driving course
 The driving course works on a slot-by-slot basis.
 If there are slots open, you will be sent for the driving course.
 There is always time between when you get posted to your unit and when you get a slot for your driving course.
 If you're lucky, you'll get the driving course within a month of your being posted, but be prepared to wait.
 Note that having pending medical issues, medical appointments, temporary down PES may delay your entry to the driving course.